Timothy P. Williams: Reactivation for the Global War on Terror to Present Day

 Mobilized in 2003, he supported Operation Noble Eagle where he worked with security operations for US Air Force installations in the mid-Atlantic states.

 He deployed in 2007 to Iraq for Operation Iraqi Freedom where he supported theater level logistics transformation.

 His most recent military assignment prior to becoming Adjutant General was as J-8 Director of Resource Management on the Virginia National Guard Joint Staff.

 On June 2, 2014, he was sworn in as the new Adjutant General of Virginia by Deputy Secretary of the Commonwealth Kelly Thomasson and was promoted to the rank of Brigadier General at the Virginia Joint Force Headquarters in Sandston, Virginia.

 Promoted to Major General on June 29, 2016, Williams is responsible for the combat readiness of units, and the administration and training of more than 8,600 Virginia Army and Air National Guard personnel.

-Family and personal life

-Serving in the National Guard is a tradition for his family.
-His brother David, a retired lieutenant colonel, father Pat, and grandfather Bill all served in the Virginia National Guard.
-His son, Troy, currently serves in the Virginia Air National Guard.

-Williams was appointed as an ex-officio member of the Virginia Military Institute’s Board of Visitors on June 2, 2014.
+He is due to retire in July 2023; James W. Ring having succeeded him as Adjutant General of Virginia on June 2, 2023.